DHTMLX/docs-todolist/docs/api/configs/readonly_config.md

 ### Description

 @short: Optional.
-Enables/disables editing, adding, selecting, dragging the items
+Enables/disables editing, adding, selecting, dragging the tasks

 After you enable the readonly mode, the *add Task* button and *3 dots* icon will be hidden.